huridocs/uwazi-documentation/admin-docs/designing-your-website.md

 ### Add menu items

-It can be  useful to add additional items to the main navigation menu as a way to highlight  specific parts of your collection, such as a filtered subset of entities in the Library or a static web page..
+It can be  useful to add additional items to the main navigation menu as a way to highlight  specific parts of your collection, such as a filtered subset of entities in the Library or a page.
 To configure items on the navigation menu:

 Step 1: Navigate to the **Settings** area and click on **Menu**.